RagedUnicorn/wow-classic-gearmenu/README.md

 #### FastPress Support

-Enable whether an item in a Gearslot should be used when the player pressed down(keydown) or only after the key was released(keyup).
+Enable whether an item in a Gearslot should be used when the player presses the key down (keydown) or only after the key is released (keyup).

 #### Filter Items by Quality

-Not interested to see items with a quality level below a certain level?
+Not interested in seeing items with a quality level below a certain level?
 Filter them out and only items that meet your set level will be considered to be displayed in GearMenu.

 ![](docs/gm_options_filter_item_quality.gif)

 #### Themes

-GearMenu supports two different themes for its ui elements.
+GearMenu supports two different themes for its UI elements.
 By default, the custom theme will be used.

 ##### Custom